 1. Checking the 4K Resolution Support on a Graphics Card

-4K resolution is defined in many ways, as such 4K, Ultra HD and UHD are all different names that
+4K resolution is defined in many ways.
+4K, Ultra HD, and UHD are different names for the same thing.

-Now if you have an integrated graphics card, then you will look into the CPU’s spechseet to figure out the graphics card you have and its resolution specs.
+Now, if you have an integrated graphics card, you will look into the CPU’s spec sheet to figure out your graphics card and its resolution specs.

-If you have a dedicated graphics, you would look up the model name of the dedicated graphics card itself.
+If you have dedicated graphics, you will look up the model name of the dedicated graphics card.

 4K Support on Integrated Graphics Cards:

-If you have an integrated graphics card, then head over to the CPU’s detail.
-Below you can see a sample specsheet showing the details for Intel HD 630 as found on a fairly old 7th Gen Intel CPUs.
+Suppose you have an integrated graphics card, head over to the CPU’s detail.
+Below is a sample spec sheet showing the details for Intel HD 630 as found on a reasonably old 7th Gen Intel CPU.

-You can see that the Intel HD Graphics 630 supports 4096×2304 resolution.
+You can see that the Intel HD Graphics 630 supports 4096 x 2304 resolution.
 Meaning it supports 4K resolution.

-The good news is almost all of the integrated graphics card released in the last decade or so support 4K resolution.
+The good news is almost all of the integrated graphics cards released in the last decade or so support 4K resolution.

-Take for instance the Intel HD Graphics 4600 released with the 4th Gen Intel Core CPU in 2013 below.
-This too supports 4K resolution.
+For instance, the Intel HD Graphics 4600 was released with the 4th Gen Intel Core CPU in 2013 below.
+This, too, supports 4K resolution.

-I want to reiterate here, that just because your integrated graphics card support 4K does not mean your PC has 4k support, you need to have the right ports on the motherboard too.
+I want to reiterate here that just because your integrated graphics card support 4K does not mean your PC has 4k support.
+It would be best to have the correct ports on the motherboard too.

 4K Support on Dedicated Graphics Cards:

-For dedicated graphics card, you have to check the spec sheets for the card itself.
+For a dedicated graphics card, you have to check the spec sheets for the card itself.

-You can see that a typical dedicated graphics card supports resolution much higher than 4K.
-This lower-mid range graphics card can support resolution of 7680×4320 or 8K resolution! – twice as much as 4K.
+You can see that a typical dedicated graphics card supports a resolution much higher than 4K.
+This lower-mid-range graphics card can support a 7680 x 4320 or 8K resolution! – twice as much as 4K.

 2. Checking if The Graphic Card Has the Right Ports to Output 4K

-In addition to the support for the right resolution, the graphics card also needs to have the right port in order to display 4k.
+In addition to the support for the proper resolution, the graphics card must have the correct port to display 4K.

-The following table shows which ports support 4K resolution and which ports do not.
+The following table shows which ports support 4K resolution and which do not.